 For onshore treatments, you can find a list of approved arrangement providers here.

-If you need any further advice on how to prepare for the 2020-2021 BMSB season, please do not hesitate to contact us.
-Get in touch with one of our friendly Stink Bug Season experts on 1300 227 461 for a no-obligation discussion or leave a comment below.
+If you need any further advice on how to prepare for the 2021-2022 BMSB season, get in touch with one of our friendly Stink Bug Season experts on 1300 227 461 for a no-obligation discussion or leave a comment below.